Markus Klek

 A true challenge, to the mind and body, your skills and gear.

 For this exclusive event, you need to bring your own, complete and functional prehistoric winter gear!
-(Costume and gear from the periods oft he Late Palaeolithic to the Bronze Age are applicable)
+(Garments and gear representing the timeframe of the Late Palaeolithic to the early Neolithic are applicable)

-A complete list of what gear is admitted and necessary, will be available for download)
+A complete list of what gear is admitted and necessary, will be made available upon request.

-Certain items like sleeping mats and furs, snow shoes, wooden skis and burden sleds can be rented from the organizer.
-There will also be the opportunity to participate in a separate in-person preparational workshop on crafting winter equipment (on a weekend to be announced, which is also open to non-participants of Nordic Winter Camp) Furthermore telephone and video support can be given to participants
+Certain items like sleeping mats, snow shoes, wooden skis and burden sleds can be rented from the organizer.
+There will also be the opportunity to participate in a separate in-person preparational workshop on crafting winter equipment.
+Furthermore telephone and video support can be given to participants

 Furthermore you should also provide stone age food (reindeer meat will be supplied) for our common stock of supplies.
-A list of what is acceptable food stuff will be available as download.
+A list of what is acceptable food stuff will sent to you upon request.

 If you can not supply your own fare, there will be an additional fee.